petzval/btferret/README.md

                    # when a client performs an operation such as connect, or
                    # write a characteristic, call the function le_callback()
                    # Call LE_TIMER in le_callback every 100 deci-seconds (10 seconds)

+btfpy.Universal_server(universal_callback,endchar,keyflag,100)
+                   # endchar and keyflag are the Classic server parameters
 btfpy.Close_all()
 ```